-- A student is expected to carry a full-time course of study (8-12 credit hours per term) and maintain "good" academic progress towards his or her degree.
-No student may drop under the full course load requirement under any circumstances unless otherwise advised by the International Student Advisor.
+- A student is expected to carry a full-time course of study (12 credit hours per semester) and maintain "good" academic progress towards his or her degree.
+No student may drop under the full course load requirement under any circumstances unless otherwise advised by the Associate Director, International Student Services and Engagement.

 Be employed only with authorization

 - Unauthorized employment is a violation of program status.
 Student's participation is subject to termination when he or she engages in unauthorized employment.
 Degree-seeking students are not allowed to take any part in any off-campus employment unless advised otherwise by the International Student Advisor.
 Students can seek guidance from the International Student Advisor regarding on-campus employment opportunities.
 Degree-seeking students may work up to 20 hours per week during the academic year and 40 hours a week during official breaks.
 Government sponsored students are not allowed to work on campus as mandated by their program.

 - Every international student is required to obtain health insurance through our North Central College policy with Geoblue insurance provider.
 This insurance must be maintained throughout the entire program participation period.

 Passport Renewal - Your passport must be kept valid for a minimum period of 6 months into the future.

 Full Time Status - All students are required to carry a full course load.